aalto-trafficsense/regular-routes-server/sql_admin/README.md

 ## Create blank user, device and device_data tables

+_Note: The `regular-routes-server` `database_interface.py` nowadays creates all missing tables and sequences, so these scripts are not expected to be needed often._

 Setup an empty database as above or DROP the previous tables.

 1. Run psql: `$ psql -U postgres`